-- a.
+- Yes = 2 No = 0 Needs Improvement = 1 - a.
 Are the implementation plans of the state's large/largest operators(s) being reviewed annually to ensure they are completing full cycle of the IMP process? - b.
 Are states verifying with operators any plastic pipe and components that have shown a record of defects/leaks and mitigating those through DIMP plan? - c.
 Are the states verifying operators are including low pressure distribution systems in their threat analysis?

 - a.
-Yes, comprehensive distribution integrity management plan inspections have been completed for the larger operators each year.
+Yes, a comprehensive distribution integrity management plan review is conducted annually on each larger operator.
 This is accomplished during the audit and at quarterly meetings with all operators. - b.
-This is also discussed at the quarterly meetings with the operators.
-All operator's who use plastic pipe must provided information to NY DPS about all fusions.
+This is discussed at quarterly meetings with the operators.
+All operators who use plastic pipe must provide information to NY DPS about all fusions.
 All defected fusions must be reported monthly and annually to NY DPS. - c.
-Yes, this is addressed in their DIMP plan audits. - Did the state review the following (these items are NTSB recommendations to PHMSA that have been deemed acceptable response based on PHMSA reviewing these items during the evaluation process): Chapter 5.1
+Yes, this is addressed in their DIMP plan audits. - 5 Did the state review the following (these items are NTSB recommendations to PHMSA that have been deemed acceptable response based on PHMSA reviewing these items during the evaluation process): Chapter 5.1

-- a.
+- Yes = 2 No = 0 Needs Improvement = 1 - a.
 Operator procedures for determining if exposed cast iron pipe was examined for evidence of graphitization and if necessary remedial action was taken; - b.
 Operator procedures for surveillance of cast iron pipelines, including appropriate action resulting from tracking circumferential cracking failures, study of leakage history, or other unusual operating maintenance condition?
 (Note: See GPTC Appendix G-18 for guidance); - c.
-Operator emergency response procedures for leaks caused by excavation damage near buildings and determine whether the procedures adequately address the possibility of multiple leaks and underground migration of gas into nearby buildings Refer to 4/12/01 letter from PHMSA in response to NTSB recommendation P-00-20 and P-00-21; - d.
+Operator emergency response procedures for leaks caused by excavation damage near buildings and determine whether the procedures adequately address the possibility of multiple leaks and underground migration of gas into nearby buildings Refer to 4/12/01 letter from PHMSA in response to NTSB recommendation P-00-20 and P-00-21: - d.
 Operator records of previous accidents and failures including reported thirdparty damage and leak response to ensure appropriate operator response as required by 192.617; - e.
 Directional drilling/boring procedures of each pipeline operator or its contractor to determine if they include actions to protect their facilities from the dangers posed by drilling and other trench less technologies; - f.
 Operator procedures for considering low pressure distribution systems in threat analysis? - g.
 Operator compliance with state and federal regulations for regulators located inside buildings?

-- a Yes, this is reviewed on each company during their inspection audits and information found is entered into the NY DPS - b.
+- a Yes, this is reviewed on each company during their inspection audits.
+Information found is entered into the NY DPS database. - b.
 Yes.
 Surveillance of cast iron is covered during the inspection and recorded in the NY DPS database. - c.
 Yes.
 NY DPS issued its Gas Emergency Plan Order on December 18, 2013.
 The order requires operators to submit emergency plans with consideration of the best practices developed by staff in addressing this issue. - d.
 Yes.
-All incident notifications are reviewed by NY DPS staff and documented in Pipeline Audit System (PAS) application. - e.
+All incident notifications are reviewed by NY DPS staff and documented in their Pipeline Audit System (PAS) application. - e.
 Yes.
 As directional drilling/boring procedures are submitted by the operator or its contractors they are reviewed by NY DPS staff members.
-If an areas of concern is found, they provide comments back to the operator or the contractor. - f.
+If an area of concern is found, they provide comments back to the operator or the contractor. - f.
 Yes.
 All threat analysis procedures submitted by the operator are reviewed by staff members.
-After review comments are
+After reviewing the document comments are provided back to the operator. - g.
+Yes.
+Inside regulators are documented for each operator.
+This information is entered in the NY DPS database.